-As at 30 June 2022, 24 payments have been approved for the children of Vietnam veterans who had:
+As at 30 June 2023, 30 payments have been made to the children of Vietnam veterans who had:

-acute myeloid leukaemia cleft palate cleft lip/palate spina bifida

-- Services in other jurisdictions have been reviewed. - The VA website links to recent NZ studies. - All children and partners of veterans have access to fully-funded counselling related to parent's Vietnam service. - All children of veterans have access to fullyfunded genetic counselling. - VA promotes this entitlement through its website, expos and outreach clinics. - Reimbursements are available for out-ofpocket health expenses for those children: - (a) with spina bifida manifesta and cleft lip/palate; and - (b) those conceived after their parents' service who have adrenal gland cancer & acute myeloid leukaemia.

-Lump Sum Payments for families of children

-who have died from one of the accepted
+Ex gratia payments are to be provided for natural children with any one of five conditions.
+The Crown would review services provided by other governments to children or grandchildren.
+The Crown would consider how access to and dissemination of relevant research on intergenerational effects can be improved. acute myeloid leukaemia cleft palate cleft lip/palate spina bifida Services in other jurisdictions have been reviewed.
+The VA website links to recent NZ studies.
+All children and partners of veterans have access to fully-funded counselling related to parent's Vietnam service.
+All children of veterans have access to fully-funded genetic counselling.
+VA promotes this entitlement through its website, expos and outreach clinics.
+Reimbursements are available for out-of- pocket health expenses for those children: (a) with spina bifida manifesta and cleft lip/palate; and (b) those conceived after their parents' service who have adrenal gland cancer & acute myeloid leukaemia.
+Lump Sum Payments for families of children who have died from one of the accepted conditions (MoU, clause 10) This provision is in addition to any payment made under clause 9.2.
+It provides for one-off ex gratia payments to the immediate family of a natural child of a Vietnam veteran who has died of one or more of five Ongoing commitment As at 30 June 2023, six payments have been made for the following conditions:

-conditions

-(MoU, clause 10)

-This provision is in addition to any payment made under clause 9.2.

-It provides for one-off ex gratia payments to the immediate family of a natural child of a Vietnam veteran who has died of one or more of five accepted conditions, listed in Schedule 2 of the MoU.